Figbird

 Inspect cache contents

-If you want to have a looke at the cache contents for debugging reasons, you can do so as shown above.
-You can also update the store using this direct access.
-See kinfolk docs for full API docs.
+If you want to have a look at the cache contents for debugging reasons, you can do so as shown above.

 import React, { useState } from 'react'